cfengine/documentation/resources/additional-topics/itil.markdown

 unless requested by the user.
 Changes can be written as log entries or audit entries by switching on reporting.

-An “inform” promise means that cf-agent promises to notify the changes to its standard output (which is usually sent by email or printed on a console output).
+An "inform" promise means that cf-agent promises to notify the changes to its standard output (which is usually sent by email or printed on a console output).
-A “syslog” promise implies that cfagent will log the message to the system log daemon.
+A "syslog" promise implies that cfagent will log the message to the system log daemon.
 Both of the foregoing messages give only a simple message of actual changes.
-An “audit” promise is a promise to record extensive details about the process that cfagent undergoes in its checking of other promises.
+An "audit" promise is a promise to record extensive details about the process that cfagent undergoes in its checking of other promises.

 ## Chronological Analysis